vndly/bleacons/README.md

 ### Beacons:

 A beacon is a transmitter that uses Bluetooth Low Energy 4.0 to broadcast signals that can be heard by compatible devices.
 In the library, a beacon is represented by the class `Beacon`.
 Each beacon can be configured to transmit a different package and applications must be able to understand that information.
 The library provides two built-in beacon types: `IBeacon` and `AltBeacon`.
-Each class contains the all logic necessary to read the information transmitted by those types of beacon.
+Each class contains the all the logic necessary to read the information transmitted by those types of beacon.
 They achieve that by implementing a specific `BeaconFilter`.
 A filter is a class that receives a beacon's MAC address and the package data (as a `byte[]`) and returns a specific beacon.
 You can play with those classes in order to create your own types of beacon.

 ### Manager: